seandstewart/bardly/pending/romances/the-tempest/11-player.md

 And these mine enemies are all knit up
 In their distractions; they now are in my power;
 And in these fits I leave them, while I visit
-Young Ferdinand, whom they suppose is drown’d,
+Young Ferdinand, whom they suppose is drown'd,
 And his and mine loved darling.

 *Exit above*

 **GONZALO**
 I'the name of something holy, sir, why stand you
-In this strange stare? …
+In this strange stare? ...

 **ALONSO**
-… O, it is monstrous, monstrous:
+...
+O, it is monstrous, monstrous:
 Methought the billows spoke and told me of it;
 The winds did sing it to me, and the thunder,
 That deep and dreadful organ-pipe, pronounced
 The name of Prosper: it did bass my trespass.
 Therefore my son i'the ooze is bedded, and
-I'll seek him deeper than e’er plummet sounded
+I'll seek him deeper than e'er plummet sounded
-And with him there lie mudded. …
+And with him there lie mudded. ...

 *Exit*

 **SEBASTIAN**
-… But one fiend at a time,
+...
+But one fiend at a time,
-I'll fight their legions o’er. …
+I'll fight their legions o'er. ...

 **ANTONIO**
-… I'll be thy second.
+...
+I'll be thy second.

 *Exeunt SEBASTIAN and ANTONIO*